Christian Ethos and Values

-As a staff we have agreed to use the Values for Life resource to support us in promoting the teaching of Christian values.
+We use the Values for Life – A resource to Support the Teaching of Christian Values in Primary Schools to support us in promoting the teaching of Christian values.
 The twelve values which have been selected are:

 Courage, Trust, Creativity, Justice, Forgiveness, Peace, Humility, Truth, Thankfulness, Compassion, Hope and Friendship.

-Below is a short Christian perspective on each of our chosen Values taken from our programme, Values for Life – A resource to Support the Teaching of Christian Values in Primary Schools.
+Below is a short Christian perspective on each of our chosen Values:

 Basic to Christian faith is the claim that God is always present in every situation.
 This belief has led to great acts of courage that have included facing danger and opposition, overcoming fear, making a stand for what is right and encouraging others to persevere.
 Through prayer people have found the strength to help them to be courageous.

 Trust is the basis of all stable relationships, including a person’s relationship with God.
 It is rooted in truth, and will grow through consistent experiences of reliability and integrity.
 God’s commitment to humanity is seen in his willingness to trust ordinary people with the carrying out of his purposes through history.

 Seen from a Christian perspective all of life is a ‘gift’, entrusted by a loving creator God to humankind for a purpose.
 This purpose is glimpsed as the creative spirit within each person learning to value and explore, celebrate and enjoy this world in all its mystery and diversity.
 With this gift comes a mutual responsibility to ensure that creation is not spoiled, but rather sustained and enjoyed by all.

 The justice revealed in the Bible is always seen in the context of love.
 It includes the call to take responsibility for one another, especially the poor and oppressed, and to see that no-one is excluded from the essentials of life.